 Try combining 5 to 10 drops of pure lemon essential oil with a cup of water in a spray bottle and simply spray around your house or let the mist fall onto porous surfaces like a fabric couch to awaken your room with a natural splendor.

-Your kitchen can become grimy over weeks of cooking, so spray this same combination onto greasy or sticky areas, let it sit for a minute or so, and scrub out the grime.
+Your kitchen can become grimy over weeks of cooking, so spray this same combination onto greasy or sticky areas.
+After letting it sit for a minute or so, use some elbow grease to scrub out the grime.

-A natural bacteria fighter, pure peppermint essential oil with water makes a great standard spray cleaner for your house.
+A natural bacteria fighter, pure peppermint essential oil mixed with water makes a great standard spray cleaner for your house.
 Keep it handy for wiping counters after meals and cleaning up spills.
 You can use this same mixture as a natural deodorant as well.

-If you have issues with ants or spiders, try combining 10-15 drops in 1 cup of water in a spray bottle.
+If you have issues with ants or spiders, try combining 10-15 drops of peppermint oil with 1 cup of water in a spray bottle.
 Then, shake well and spray in the cracks and crevices of your house to deter these pesky critters without harming them.

-Exposing yourself, your children, and your pets to the harmful chemicals commonly used to clean household can poorly affect your health and theirs over a lifetime of use.
-Also, some of them are just too harsh, especially on your skin.
+Exposing yourself, your children, and your pets to the harmful chemicals commonly used to clean a household can poorly affect your health and theirs, especially over a lifetime of use.
+And some of these cleaners are just too harsh, especially on your skin.

-I hope this information inspires a few combinations to help you clean your house and also positively change your mood while cleaning for a more peaceful process.
+I hope this information inspires you to clean your house naturally and positively change your mood at the same time for a more peaceful cleaning process.

 XO - Serena